-The way agricultural burning is managed is changing in the Northwest, with Washington State leading the way.
-This change is part of a comprehensive revision of the state's air pollution laws that affects not just agriculture, but many other commercial, individual and governmental activities.
+The way agricultural burning is managed is changing in the Northwest, with Washington leading the way.
+This change is part of a comprehensive revision of the state's air pollution laws that affects not just agriculture, but many other commercial, individual, and governmental activities.
 The Washington Clean Air Act (Chapter 70.94 RCW) states that those who contribute to air pollution will share the job of protecting air quality.

 Agricultural burning is setting fire to:

-You must have an agricultural burning permit to do any agricultural burning.
+You must have an agricultural burn permit to do any agricultural burning.

 While it is legal to burn for approved agronomic reasons with a permit, it is not legal to allow smoke to impact others.
-The agricultural burning of field crop residue and orchard tear out residue can directly impact the safety and health of citizens breathing the smoke-filled air.
+Burning field crop residue or orchard tear-out residue can directly impact the safety and health of citizens breathing the smoke-filled air.
 See Chapter 173-430 WAC - Agricultural Burning for more information.

 Agricultural Burning Fee Schedule

 Agricultural Burning Fee Distribution

-The Agricultural Burning Practices and Research Task Force determined the above fee levels and distribution schedule at its last regular meeting on November 8, 2011 (as required by Washington Administrative Code (WAC) 173-430-042).
-This determination was followed by a public hearing and response to comments received, as also required by the WAC.
+The Agricultural Burning Practices and Research Task Force determined the above fee levels and distribution schedule at its last regular meeting on November 8, 2011 (as required by WAC 173-430-042).
+This determination was followed by a public hearing and response to public comments, as also required by the WAC.
 View the comments received on the fee changes and Ecology's response to each comment.